CentOS-PaaS-SIG/linchpin/docs/source/intro_getting_started.rst

 Foreword
 ````````

-Once linch-pin is installed, according to the directions in :doc:`intro_installation`, it is time to become familiar with how it is used.
+Once LinchPin is installed, according to the directions in :doc:`intro_installation`, it is time to become familiar with how it is used.

 .. _understanding_terminology: